Nahid-Hassan/cseru-labs/os/Viva.md

 ## Threading

 **What is a threading?**: A thread is a separate execution context in a process.
 A process can have multiple threads.
 A thread can be a process that is executing a single function.

+**Advantages of Thread**:

+- **Threads minimize the context switching time**.
+- Use of threads provides concurrency within a process.
+- Efficient communication.
+- It is more **economical** to create and context switch threads.
+- Threads allow **utilization of multiprocessor architectures** to a greater scale and efficiency.

+**Types of Thread**:

+Threads are implemented in following two ways −

+- **User Level Threads** (User managed threads.)

+**Advantages**:

+- Thread switching does not require Kernel mode privileges.
+- User level thread can run on any operating system.

+**Disadvantages**:

+- In a typical operating system, most system calls are blocking.
+- Multithreaded application cannot take advantage of multiprocessing.

+- **Kernel Level Threads** − (Operating System managed threads acting on kernel, an operating system core.)

-## IPC
+## IPC (Inter Process Communication)

+**What is IPC**: Inter process communication is the mechanism by which two processes can exchange data.
+It is also known as message passing.

+**Approaches to Interprocess Communication**:

+- **Pipe**: Pipe is a unidirectional communication channel.
+Two process bi-directional we need two pipes.
+Pipe are two types:

+    - Named Pipe
+    - Unnamed Pipe

+- **Socket**: The socket is the endpoint for sending or receiving data in a network.
+It is bi-directional communication channel.

+> Most of the operating systems use sockets for interprocess communication.

+- **Signal**: Already talked about.
+- **Shared Memory**: Shared memory is a memory segment that is shared between processes.

+**Synchronization in Interprocess Communication**:

+**Semaphore**:

+- A semaphore is a variable that is used to control access to a shared resource.
+- The two types of semaphores are
+  - **binary semaphores** and
+  - **counting semaphores**.

+**Mutual Exclusion**

+Mutual exclusion requires that only one process thread can enter the critical section at a time.
+This is useful for synchronization and also prevents race conditions.

 ## Process Synchronization